yurizhuravel/CV/README.md

 #### I absorb new tech quickly

 12 weeks at Makers taught me to learn new things at warp pace.
 I'd never believed this August that in September I'd be building a 3D game reacting to sound input with **Unity** (which I've never heard about before) and **C#**.
-[Here's the code](https://github.com/yurizhuravel/audiodash), and [here's the playable online version code](http://www.newgrounds.com/portal/view/681537).
+[Here's the code](https://github.com/yurizhuravel/audiodash), and [here's a playable online version](http://www.newgrounds.com/portal/view/681537).

 Earlier, It took our team a week to build an AirBnB logic model, complete with property and user databases, in unfamiliar **Node.js**, with **PostgreSQL** and **Knex**.
 [Here it is](https://github.com/yurizhuravel/makers_bnb).